FalconiNicasio/risk-management/README.md

 # Home Credit Default Risk

 The data from this project was collected from [this](https://www.kaggle.com/c/home-credit-default-risk) kaggle competition.
+See the Jupyter Notebook for the work done to solve this problem.

 ## Summary